Article updated, November 2023.

 There’s a slight problem with that.

-If you’re writing posts around a subject, using certain keywords, optimising them as stand-alone pieces, you run the risk of competing against your own content.
+But hang on.
+If you’re writing posts around a subject, using certain keywords and optimising them as stand-alone pieces, you run the risk of competing against your own content.

 Shitting arseheads, Doris.

 How you doin’?